CQCL/tierkreis/docs/source/visualization.md

 uv run tkr_viz_graph examples/defaults.py:outer_g
 ```

-which will live reload the browser when the graph definition is modified.
+which will show one of the examples in the Tierkreis repo as a partially constructed graph.
+If you delete the optional 'extra' output on line 62 then the browser will live reload displaying the updated graph.

 ## Usage